 Photo: ©Wing Shya

 Stephen Ip graduated from the University of Hong Kong in 2008 with Distinction in Master of Architecture.
 While working in an architectural firm as an Associate Director, he also actively engages in competitions and community services to explore the synergistic interaction between architecture, community and environment.
 He has been the co-chairman of the Young Members Committee of the Hong Kong Institute of Architects in 2015-2017 and organized numerous activities for young architects to reach out to the community, promoting architecture as a tool of intervention in Hong Kong.
-Ip is a member of the ArchiVision group, which has an interest in city-planning related issues, and the Hong Kong Architecture Centre, where he helped to organise the ‘My Most Liked Architecture in HK’ event and led an architectural tour to Japan.
+Ip is a member of the ArchiVision group, which has an interest in city-planning related issues, and the Hong Kong Architecture Centre, where he helped to organize the ‘My Most Liked Architecture in HK’ event and led an architectural tour to Japan.
 (Stephen Ip is a participant of the inaugural Design Trust Futures Studio 2017)

 Wendy Ran Wu is an urbanist, designer and curator.
 She is currently the Head of UPRD (URBANUS Program Research Design) in URBANUS and Assistant Curator of 2017 Shenzhen & Hong Kong Bi-City Biennale of Urbanism\Architecture.
-Wu has an Advanced Master of Architecture from Berlage Institute, and is Assistant Tutor at Hong Kong University for MArch program.
+Wu has an Advanced Master of Architecture from Berlage Institute since 2010, and is Assistant Tutor at Hong Kong University for MArch program.
 She has worked as an architect and urban designer in several offices in Rotterdam, Amsterdam, Chengdu and Shenzhen and she has also worked as a researcher for Shenzhen Center for Design.
 From 2011 to 2015, she has been involved in UABB Shenzhen as Opening Week Coordinator and Curator of both affiliate and thematic exhibitions.
 In 2016, she was the project manager for the China pavilion in the inaugural London Design Biennale.
 (Wendy Wu is a participant of the inaugural Design Trust Futures Studio 2017)

 Ricky Lai is a multi-media Designer, Artist, and Curator.
-He is a graduate of Central Saint Martins, London, and is currently Creative Director of Open Quote Concept Store.
+He is a graduate of Central Saint Martins, London in 2012, and is currently Creative Director of Open Quote Concept Store.
 He is an awardee of DFA Hong Kong Young Design Talent Award.
 His work ‘69°N 51°W’ was created in extreme environments in Greenland several years ago.
 Integrating the imagination of words, the visual stimulation of graphics, and the emotional affection of music, it is an exemplary work of crossing boundaries.
 With the mission to develop an appreciation for art in our society, Lai also founded Open Quote, a hub where artists can showcase their work to the public.
 With increased awareness, Lai believes that local creators will be able to focus on their art without having to worry about their livelihood.
 (Ricky Lai is a participant of the inaugural Design Trust Futures Studio 2017)

 Xavier Tsang is a designer and candle artisan.
-He holds a BA in Design Engineering from The Chinese University of Hong Kong, and has been awarded the Asia Design Excellence Award (2012), 40 UNDER 40 Award from Perspective Magazine (2013) and the Young Design Talent Special Mention Award (2013).
+He holds a BA in Design Engineering from The Chinese University of Hong Kong since 2005, and has been awarded the Asia Design Excellence Award (2012), 40 UNDER 40 Award from Perspective Magazine (2013) and the Young Design Talent Special Mention Award (2013).
 In 2009 he co-founded his first design studio Atelier Poesia in Milan.
 After returning to Hong Kong, he began creating and exhibiting his works of wax and candles, under the label BeCandle.
 BeCandle has been sold internationally and featured in major design exhibitions including the Salone del Mobile in Italy and Maison et Objet in Paris.
 Inspired by Italian family-run atelier businesses, he set up an atelier shop in Sai Kung, Hong Kong in 2017.
 (Xavier Tsang is a participant of the inaugural Design Trust Futures Studio 2017)

 Jose Fu explores the use of VR in education and entertainment.
-He is an MA graduate from Shenzhen University in Environmental Art.
+He is an MA graduate from Shenzhen University in Environmental Art in 2014.
 His work focuses on the use of IT in public welfare.
 In 2013 he founded Wing-wheel Angel Network Technology Co, where he has been developing and operating the EasyGo barrier-free travel App for disabled and elderly access.
 In 2014 he was awarded the HK Cyberport Creative Micro Fund, and the HK Cyberport Incubation Programme.
 (Jose Fu is a participant of the inaugural Design Trust Futures Studio 2017)

-Sylvia Chan is a PhD candidate at the University of Hong Kong, and her research interests include architectural representations, translations in architecture, and the concept of Chineseness.
+Sylvia Chan is lecturer and PhD candidate at the University of Hong Kong, and her research interests include architectural representations, translations in architecture, and the concept of Chineseness.
 Her dissertation working title is “Construction of Chineseness in Architecture through Translation from the Late Nineteenth Century to 1959.”
 Sylvia is the author of Writing In(to) Architecture: China’s Architectural Design and Construction Since 1949 (East Slope Publishing, 2012) and Style: In Defence Of… Chinese Architecture (Machine Books, 2017).
 She has published in Singapore Architect and Indesign Australia, and she writes for Indesignlive.
 (Sylvia Chan is a participant of the inaugural Design Trust Futures Studio 2017)